futoin/specs/draft/ftn8_security_concept.md

 In some cases, Client may be allowed to get read-only information without deep verification, but it becomes really important for all modification type of requests.

+* Anonymous - placeholder for not authenticated user
 * Info - read-only access to private information
 * SafeOps - Info + access to operation, which should not seriously compromise the system
 * PrivilegedOps - SafeOps + access to operations, which may compromise the system.
 Requires SecureChannel